General Terms and Conditions

-- The supplier reserves the right to adjust prices if wage rates or material prices change between the time of the offer and contractual performance.
+- The supplier reserves the right to adjust prices if exchange rates, wage rates or material prices change between the time of the offer and contractual performance.
 An appropriate price adjustment shall also be made if

 - the delivery period is subsequently extended for one of the reasons stated in clause 8.3, or